 The wellbeing of today’s employees suffers due to the enormous impact our workplaces have on our lives.

-According to Dr. Jodie Ashbrook, founder of The Yoga Movement and ELEVATE Higher Ed, a performance coaching service for colleges and universities, finding zen amidst the corporate chaos can feel nearly impossible in an office setting.
+According to Dr. Jodi Ashbrook, founder of The Yoga Movement and ELEVATE Higher Ed, a performance coaching service for colleges and universities, finding zen amidst the corporate chaos can feel nearly impossible in an office setting.
 “The ‘Always On’ phenomenon, including email marathons, back-to-back meetings, and long commutes thrown into the mix creates an ongoing demand for wellness tools and best practices to help manage stress, anxiety, and frustration on a daily basis,” she says.

 And in a work environment that demands increasingly more from employees to keep pace with accelerating technology and higher expectations, stress can have a negative impact on wellbeing and on productivity.